-(1) Represents the aggregate grant date fair value of awards granted during the fiscal year, calculated in accordance with Accounting Standards Codification, 718, Compensation-Stock Compensation.
+- (1) Represents the aggregate grant date fair value of awards granted during the fiscal year, calculated in accordance with Accounting Standards Codification, 718, Compensation-Stock Compensation.
 The assumptions used to calculate the valuation of the awards are set forth in Note 4 to the notes to consolidated financial statements in our Annual Report on Form 10-K for the year ended April 30, 2017.
-As of April 30, 2017, the aggregate restricted stock units granted to each director was 5,520 restricted stock units representing their annual equity grant.

-(2) Represents dividends on unvested restricted stock units

-(3) Mr. Beneby received a director fee of \$65,000 and a prorated annual rate increase of \$8,329.

-(4) Mr. Floyd received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and \$5,000 for service as an Audit Committee Member during fiscal year 2017.
+As of April 30, 2017, the aggregate restricted stock units granted to each director was 5,520 restricted stock units representing their annual equity grant. - (2) Represents dividends on unvested restricted stock units - (3) Mr. Beneby received a director fee of \$65,000 and a prorated annual rate increase of \$8,329. - (4) Mr. Floyd received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and \$5,000 for service as an Audit Committee Member during fiscal year 2017.

-- (5) Ms. Gold received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and \$10,000 for service as a Nominating Committee Chair during fiscal 2017. - (6) Mr. Learnon received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and an annual fee of \$15,000 plus a prorated rate increase of \$4,164 for service as Compensation Committee Chair and \$5,000 for service as Audit Committee Member during fiscal year 2017. - (7) Ms. Perry received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and an annual fee of \$15,000 plus a prorated rate increase of \$4,164 for her services as Audit Committee Chair during fiscal 2017. - (8) Mr. Shaheen received an annual fee of \$120,000 for his services as Chairman of the Board during fiscal 2017 a director fee of \$65,000 plus a prorated annual rate increase of \$8,329.
+- (5) Ms. Gold received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and \$10,000 for service as a Nominating Committee Chair during fiscal 2017. - (6) Mr. Leamon received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and an annual fee of \$15,000 plus a prorated rate increase of \$4,164 for service as Compensation Committee Chair and \$5,000 for service as Audit Committee Member during fiscal year 2017. - (7) Ms. Perry received a director fee of \$65,000 plus a prorated annual rate increase of \$8,329 and an annual fee of \$15,000 plus a prorated rate increase of \$4,164 for her services as Audit Committee Chair during fiscal 2017. - (8) Mr. Shaheen received an annual fee of \$120,000 for his services as Chairman of the Board during fiscal 2017 a director fee of \$65,000 plus a prorated annual rate increase of \$8,329.

 Directors who are also employees or officers do not receive any additional compensation for their service on the Board.
 The non-employee director compensation program provides for an annual equity award of restricted stock units with a value of approximately \$120,000 to be awarded on the date of each annual meeting of stockholders.
 The number of units subject to such award is determined by dividing \$120,000 by the closing price of the Company's common stock on the date of such annual meeting of stockholders (rounded to the nearest ten units).
 Non-employee directors are permitted to defer settlement of their restricted stock units; during fiscal year 2017, Messrs.
 Shaheen, Floyd and Beneby elected to defer their restricted stock units.
 The restricted stock unit awards vest on the day before the following annual meeting of stockholders.
-Additionally, non-employee directors receive each year \$65,000 (updated to \$75,000 effective for fiscal year 2018) either in cash or in restricted stock units, at their receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually, the Audit Committee Chair receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually, the Compensation and Personnel Committee Chair receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually.
+Additionally, non-employee directors receive each year \$65,000 (updated to \$75,000 effective for fiscal year 2018) either in cash or in restricted stock units, at their election, on the date of each annual meeting of stockholders.
+In addition, each member of the Audit Committee receives \$5,000 in cash annually, the Audit Committee Chair receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually, and the Nominating and Corporate Governance Committee Chair receives \$10,000 in cash annually.
+The Chair of the Board receives \$120,000 in cash annually.
 All directors are reimbursed for their out-of-pocket expenses incurred in connection with their duties as directors.